-U.S. Large Cap Value Portfolio U.S. Small Cap Value Portfolio U.S. Targeted Value Portfolio
+U.S. Large Cap Value Portfolio

+U.S. Small Cap Value Portfolio

+U.S. Targeted Value Portfolio

 The investment objective of each of the U.S. Large Cap Value Portfolio, U.S. Small Cap Value Portfolio and the U.S. Targeted Value Portfolio (the "U.S. Value Portfolios") is to achieve long-term capital appreciation.
 The U.S. Large Cap Value Portfolio is a "Feeder Portfolio," which is a Portfolio that does not generally buy individual securities directly.
 Instead, it invests in a corresponding fund, or "Master Fund," that in turn purchases stocks and other securities.
 The U.S. Large Cap Value Portfolio pursues its investment objectives by investing substantially all of its assets in its corresponding Master Fund, The U.S. Large Cap Value Series (the "Large Cap Value Series") of The DFA Investment Trust Company (the "Trust"), which has the same investment objective and policies as the U.S. Large Cap Value Portfolio.
 The U.S. Targeted Value Portfolio and the U.S. Small Cap Value Portfolio generally will pursue their investment objective by investing directly in securities of U.S. companies.
 Ordinarily, each of the Large Cap Value Series and the U.S. Small Cap Value Portfolio will invest its assets in a broad and diverse group of readily marketable securities of U.S. companies which the Advisor determines to be value stocks at the time of purchase.
 The U.S. Targeted Value Portfolio invests its assets in a broad and diverse group of readily marketable securities of U.S. companies that the Advisor determines to be value stocks with higher profitability at the time of purchase.
 An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value (a "price to book ratio").
 In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+An equity issuer is considered to have high profitability because it has high earnings or profits from operations in relation to its book value or assets.
 The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.

-With respect to the U.S. Small Cap Value Portfolio and U.S. Targeted Value Portfolio, the Advisor may consider a small capitalization company's investment characteristics with respect to other eligible companies when making investment decisions and may exclude a small capitalization company when the Advisor determines it to be appropriate.
-In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
+With respect to the U.S. Small Cap Value Portfolio and U.S. Targeted Value Portfolio, the Advisor may consider a small capitalization company's investment characteristics as compared to other eligible companies when making investment decisions and may exclude a small capitalization company with high investment as measured by the company's recent asset growth.
+A Portfolio will generally not exclude more than 5% of the eligible U.S. small capitalization company universe based on such investment characteristics.
 The criteria the Advisor uses for assessing investment characteristics are subject to change from time to time.
-Under normal circumstances, the Portfolio will seek to limit such exclusion to no more than 5% of the eligible U.S. small capitalization companies that the Portfolio invests in.
-With respect to the U.S. Small Cap Value Portfolio and U.S. Targeted Value Portfolio, the Advisor may decrease the allocation of the Portfolio's assets to eligible small capitalization companies that generally have lower profitability and/or higher relative prices.
+The Advisor may decrease the amount that a Portfolio invests in eligible small capitalization companies that have lower profitability and/or higher relative prices.